 Prior to JDK8 class metadata and constants would live in an area called the “permanent generation”.
 In JDK8 PermGen has now moved to native memory, to an area known as the “Metaspace”.
 4

 The new book Real World OCaml provides a deep dive into the OCaml programming language.
 InfoQ caught up with the authors to hear about real world Ocaml users, its unique features, and much more.

 Garbage Collection takes minutes to learn and a lifetime to master.
 In this article Master trainer/consultant Ben Evans summarizes his recent InfoQ presentation "Visualizing Garbage Collection"

 In July Monica Beckwith explored the theory of the new G1 GC Garbage First Garbage Collector.
 In this second installment, Monica delves into more practical aspects and provides guidance for tuning.
 12

-Many articles describe how a poorly tuned garbage collector can bring an application's SLA commitments to its knees.
-Oracle's new G1 Collector in HotSpot moves away from the conventional GC model, where a Java heap splits into (contiguous) young and old generations, and instead introduces the concept of “regions”, for a generally more performant and manageable GC.
+Many articles describe how a poorly tuned garbage collector can bring an application's SLA to its knees.
+The G1 collector replaces the conventional algorithms with a concept of “regions” 4

-CMS, G1, Young Gen, New Gen, Old Gen, Eden, and the hundreds of JVM start-up flags... does this all baffle you when trying to tune the garbage collector to get the required throughput and latency from your Java application?
-Don’t worry, you are not alone.
-This article will attempt to explain the tradeoffs when choosing and tuning garbage collection algorithms for a particular workload.
+Do the hundreds of JVM start-up flags baffle you when trying to tune the garbage collector?
+This article will explain the tradeoffs when choosing and tuning garbage collection algorithms 4

 InfoQ examines how Azul's collector works, and explores some techniques you can use to test the impact of garbage collection in your applications.